 Print marketing comes in many forms.
 From postcards to brochures to business cards to direct mail, the print channel is used to engage with global audiences.

 In-field sales representatives use print in customer-facing meetings and interactions.
-Resellers and channel partners use print marketing to drive strategy by representing data through data and sell sheets.
+Resellers and channel partners use print marketing to drive the strategy by representing data through data and sell sheets.
 And, most frequently, event marketers tie content to context by developing rack cards and flyers for specific conferences and tradeshows.

 No matter your purpose, print marketing materials have to be designed in a certain format to ensure the highest quality print results.